Ackman to hold call to discuss investment in Valeant

-(Reuters) - Pershing Square Holdings (PSH.AS) said it would hold a call later this week where its CEO Bill Ackman and other executives would address questions related to the hedge fund’s investment in Valeant Pharmaceuticals International (VRX.TO).
+Oct 27 (Reuters) - Pershing Square Holdings said it would hold a call later this week where its CEO Bill Ackman and other executives would address questions related to the hedge fund’s investment in Valeant Pharmaceuticals International .

 Valeant shares have lost a quarter of their value since last Wednesday, following a report from influential short-seller Citron Research that suggested the Canadian drugmaker may have fraudulently inflated revenues by using its ties with a specialty pharmacy.